-Organic modified polysiloxanes are generally recognized as the newest generic class of high performance protective coatings and materials.
+Organic-modified polysiloxanes are generally recognized as the newest generic class of high-performance protective coatings and materials.
 They have gained wide ranging commercial acceptance over the last ten years and are now used in a host of applications.
-In past decades, silicone-acrylates and methacrylates have been widely used in lens materials, textile coatings, leather finishes, architectural coatings, and pressure sensitive adhesives, because of their excellent antifouling and all-weather resistance, their ability to readily be incorporated into aqueous emulsions, as well as their high tolerance across a range of chemicals and temperatures (both high and low).
+In past decades, silicone-acrylates and methacrylates have been widely used in lens materials, textile coatings, leather finishes, architectural coatings, and pressure sensitive adhesives because of their excellent antifouling and all-weather resistance, their ability to readily be incorporated into aqueous emulsions, and their high tolerance across a range of chemicals and temperatures (both high and low).

-Organic polysiloxane hybrid materials vary from about 30% to 80% siloxane content to give optimum performance in terms of adhesion, mechanical properties and chemical, corrosion and weathering resistance.
+Organic polysiloxane hybrid materials vary from about 30% to 80% siloxane content to give optimum performance in terms of adhesion, mechanical and chemical properties, and corrosion and weathering resistance.
 Lower levels of organic modification result in coatings that exhibit undesirable properties, e.g., low impact resistance and flexibility.
 Higher levels of organic modification detract from important polysiloxane characteristics like resistance to ultraviolet light and oxidation.

 The most prevalent, commercially available functional polysiloxane materials are the epoxy and acrylic siloxane hybrids.

-The first acrylic siloxane hybrid material was commercially introduced in the early 1990’s.
-The high permeability of siloxanes to oxygen makes it necessary to blanket such materials with nitrogen due to the fact that oxygen inhibits the acrylic polymerizations.
+The first acrylic siloxane hybrid material was commercially introduced in the early 1990s.
+The high permeability of siloxanes to oxygen makes it necessary to blanket such materials with nitrogen since oxygen inhibits the acrylic polymerizations.
 Metal-organics containing acrylate/methacrylate functionality can also be copolymerized with their organic counterparts.
 The principal function of all these materials is as modifiers to organic systems.

-Gelest, Inc., also offers a series of silicon dioxide precursors that can be cured on exposure to deep UV (<240nm).
-These materials can be used for dielectric coatings, overcoats for glass and as diffusion barriers.
+Gelest also offers a series of silicon dioxide precursors that can be cured on exposure to deep UV (< 240 nm).
+These materials can be used for dielectric coatings, overcoats for glass, and as diffusion barriers.